-And, if I haven’t scared you off yet, I recommend planning about four hours for this trek.
+And, if I haven’t scared you off yet, I recommend planning about 4 hours for this trek.
 It took me about 3.5 hours, but, as I mentioned, I made the return much more quickly than normal due to waning daylight.
-It also took me longer to get out to the overlook due to some slippery conditions I encountered around the first descent.
+It also took me longer to get out to the overlook due to the slippery conditions I encountered around the first descent.

 The entire trail is well marked, blazed in white, and begins just beyond the kiosk.
 The initial trek is uphill and didn’t seem too difficult to start.
 Still, I found myself watching my feet, as rocks jut out from the ground every which way.

 My thoughts on the level of difficulty were quickly wiped from consciousness as I came across the first descent, slick from the previous evening’s rain.